 - Simon Barrows: The owner of the Clock Tower mansion.

-- The story of Clock Tower is said to be inspired by the ending of Dario Aregento's film Phenomena (named Creepers in the US).
+- The story of Clock Tower is said to be inspired by the ending of Dario Aregento's film Phenomena (released in an edited form as Creepers in the US).
 The main character, Jennifer Simpson, even looks very similar to Jennifer Connelly in Phenomena.

 - On July 21, 2011 the Clock Tower episode of Retro Game Master aired on Kotaku.
 Shinya Arino, the host, originally played through Clock Tower on the 53rd episode of Game Center CX and acquired the S ending.
 The episode is no longer available on Kotaku but it is included on Discotek's DVD release of Retro Game Master.